 GitHub has a massive community of developers who are experts in several operating systems, with Android OS being the one OS.
 It’s among the largest open-source online repositories for developers, coders, and backend development experts, making it easy to hire Android developers.

-While posting a job on GitHub comes with a small fee, the level of exposure you get and the sheer number of developers you get access to makes it worth it.
+While posting a job on GitHub comes with a small fee, the level of exposure you get and the sheer number of developers you get access to make it worth it.

 Hired is a dedicated job search platform that helps employers find developers and software engineers and vice versa.
 The site has a system where you can find custom matches using their pipeline.